-In order to be covered as preventive care, contraceptive prescription drugs must be either a generic or single-source brand name drug (those without a generic equivalent).
-Multisource brand name drugs (those with a generic equivalent) will be covered as preventive care services when medically necessary according to your attending physician, otherwise they will be covered under your plan's prescription drug benefits (see YOUR PRESCRIPTION DRUG BENEFITS)..
+In order to be covered as preventive care, contraceptive prescription drugs must be generic oral contraceptives.
+Brand drug (those without a generic equivalent).
+Multi-source brand name drugs (those with a generic equivalent) will be covered as preventive care services when medically necessary according to your attending physician, otherwise they will be covered under your plan's prescription drug benefits (see YOUR PRESCRIPTION DRUG BENEFITS).